Koi Hunting Season Is Coming Soon!

 Reserve a seat or Request koi

 Instructions: Please fill out this short form to let Taro know to reserve a seat for you.
-The time window is October 10–31, and space is limited.
+Space is limited.
 If you have any questions, you can email them here: email@example.com.

 If you cannot join the tour, you can tell Taro what koi you’re interested in; and he’ll hunt for that in Japan and send you pictures and pricing info.